Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 latency jitter if the Kong proxy node's latency to the main Postgres instance is high.

-The read-only Postgres instance only serves read queries and write queries still goes to the main connection.
+The read-only Postgres instance only serves read queries, and write queries still go to the main connection.
 The read-only Postgres instance can be eventually consistent while replicating changes from the main instance.

 At least the `pg_ro_host` config is needed to enable this feature.

-By default, all other database config for the read-only connection are inherited from the corresponding main connection config described above but may be optionally overwritten explicitly using the `pg_ro_*` config below.
+By default, all other database config for the read-only connection is inherited from the corresponding main connection config described above but may be optionally overwritten explicitly using the `pg_ro_*` config below.

 ### database